 If you’ve ever had to buy health insurance or are in the process of buying it for your small business, you know it’s no walk in the park.
-There are tons of carriers and plan options, lots of which are similar to each other.
-There’s so much jargon to learn (EPO, deductible, out-of-network, coinsurance, etc.) that you might as well hire a translator to get through it all.
+There are tons of carriers and plan options, many of which are similar.
+Plans are described with so many acronyms and so much jargon (HMO/PPO/EPO/POS, deductible, out-of-network, coinsurance, etc.) that you might as well hire a translator to get through it all.

 Luckily, there are people whose job it is to help you through the process.
 Brokers like SimplyInsured can guide you from start to finish without a hitch.
 Here’s how they help at each stage of the journey:

 - Search & Discovery.
 At this stage, you’re trying to understand how health insurance works and what options exist in your market.
 Brokers – even ones that are online like SimplyInsured – will ask you what the needs and general health profiles of your employees are, understand constraints like budget, and recommend options that will work for you.
 They’ll also help you navigate the jargon and give you objective views of the pros and cons of specific carriers and plans in your region.
 They have an understanding of what plans groups like you have chosen and how things have fared.
 They can also help you understand which carriers you qualify for coverage with – some states have complicated rules around this, especially for groups under 5 employees.
 To get the most out of brokers at this stage, ask as many questions as possible.